 Use the table of contents below to jump to the sections most important to you.

 Clean Skin: What Does it Mean, and How to Get It

-Everyone, men and women, should want to include clean skin from their daily and weekly hygiene routines.
+Everyone, men and women, should want to include clean skin from their daily and weekly beauty routines or hygiene routines.

 But there are a lot of common misconceptions that arise from misinformation concerning clean skin.

 For instance, lots of guys think that just scrubbing your skin with a washcloth while in the shower is enough effort to expect perfectly clean skin every time.

 Other men might go too far in the other direction and scrub their skin, particularly on their face, too hard or too often and end up causing acne outbreaks, overly oily skin, or other uncomfortable conditions.